dfir-iris/blog.dfir-iris.org/docs/deep_dives/custom_attributes_dive.md

 This would let the user rewrite the HTML attribute in the Evidence object.
 The next time another user requests this Evidence, IRIS would read the `value` of the attribute `Analysis header`, renders the malicious payload and presents it to this user.
 **To avoid this, `HTML` field types are read-only for users.** They can't update them.

-And we're done for this deep dive !  :fontawesome-regular-face-smile-beam:
+And we're done for this deep dive!  :fontawesome-regular-face-smile-beam:

 That's a long one, but hopefully this brings some lights on how the custom attributes are working behind the scene.
 Don't hesitate to [contact us](https://docs.dfir-iris.org/contact/), should you have any questions or remarks.